Emre Demir: Fenerbahçe

 Having not managed to break through Barcelona's team consistently, on 31 January 2023 Demir returned to Turkey, joining Süper Lig club Fenerbahçe on a free transfer and signing a four-and-a-half-year deal.

+Samsunspor (loan)

 On 3 February 2023, he was loaned to TFF First League club Samsunspor, until the end of the season.

+Ümraniyespor (loan)

+On 15 September 2023, he joined Ümraniyespor on loan for the 2023–24 season.